 How much is parking?

 Parking for anyone attending Pretty Heroes and the Toronto Sailor Moon Celebration is complimentary at the Japanese Canadian Cultural Centre, however there are limited spaces.
 If you cannot find a space available, we suggest using a nearby paid parking lot as an alternative.
+Please exercise caution when crossing the street if parking off-site.

 Do guests of honour charge for autographs?

 Yes, normally guests of honour do charge a nominal fee for autographs.
-Autographs are typically $10-$20 depending on the item and depending on the guest.
+Autographs are typically $10-$20 depending on the item size and depending on the guest.
 Some guests may charge approximately $10 for photos as well.
 Our cosplay guests may have prints and/or costumes available for sale and will be displaying their pricing on their tables at the event.

 *Please note that pricing is subject to change at the discretion of the guests.*